southhamGIS/TestData/README.md

 Name:TestData
-Data for Reaech:a flexible and efficient geological map service access control model, a novel method to connecting users, units, and Environmental data, based on their affiliations.
+Data for Reaech:a flexible and efficient Environmental map service access control model, a novel method to connecting users, units, and Environmental data, based on their affiliations.

 Description of the document: